paiq/dsa_verify/README.md

 Key generation
 --------------
-A DSA public key consists of parameters G, P, Q and Y; they are defined in `dsa_verify.h`.
 Using ssh-keygen and openssl a key can be generated and the parameters can be obtained.
-The included `openssl_to_c.pl` script can convert them to c-directives.
+The included `openssl_to_c.pl` script can convert them to a C-style array initializer.

 	ssh-keygen -t dsa # (optionally) supply a password, save to distribution.dsa openssl dsa -in distribution.dsa -noout -text | ./openssl_to_c.pl